eProsima/DDS-Router/docs/rst/user_manual/participants/xml.rst

 Configuration
 =============

-XML Participant allows setting a profile name for the internal DomainParticipant of the |ddsrouter|.
+The XML Participant allows setting a profile name for the internal DomainParticipant of the |ddsrouter|.
-Such name will be used as QoS profile when creating the internal DomainParticipant.
+Such profile name will be used as the QoS profile when creating the internal DomainParticipant.

 .. _user_manual_participants_xml_profiles: